Raphi-2Code/Voxel-Engine-Ursina/README.md

 # Voxel Engine Test

-Oops!
-The mining system is not working.
-Fixing it when I have time to.
+The mining system now works correctly with the new block placement update.

 Codex, the AI coding agent by OpenAI helped me adding the advanced block placement system.
 I'm pretty impressed by this AI.
 Go to chatgpt.com/codex (requires a Teams subscription $25/mo, a Pro subscription $200/mo or an Enterprise subscription).
 You can also run Codex CLI locally via an API key.